Lightnet/raylib_cimgui_lua/README.md

 imgui.end()
 ```
   This does not work due to match end for if statement conflict due how lua api table work.
 To follow imgui format for easy to read and port to c/c++ to be use later.

+  Some change to keep it simple since c does not work on lua script.
+It will handle in c lua state side code.

 # Information:
   This is sample project that use cimgui (c language programing) convert from imgui (c++ language programing ) to run with raylib but in abstraction low level by rlgl.h.
 Due to raylib.h can't be access to set up window and graphic.